davidschramm/coronavirus-toolkit/docs/tools/T11_Speaking_with_a_healthcare_professional_about_coronavirus_symptoms.md

     <img class="downloadtools" src="/pdf.png" />
 </a>

-The healthcare professional will ask you detailed questions regarding your symptoms, your travel history and contact with other people who have confirmed COVID 19.
+The healthcare professional will ask you detailed questions regarding your symptoms, your travel history and contact with other people who have confirmed COVID-19.

 ### What You Need to Do